Waiting For Justice

-The 90-year-old retiree is now charged with 58 counts of murder for the killings near the Austrian village of Deutsch Schuetzen.
+The 90-year-old retiree died July 6, 2010 after being charged with 58 counts of murder for the killings near the Austrian village of Deutsch Schuetzen.

-German courts are still deciding whether there is enough evidence to bring the case to trial.
+German courts were still deciding whether there was enough evidence to bring the case to trial when Storms died.

 At the end of World War II, the SS officer fled the Netherlands and lived in Germany, where he dodged several convictions.